frostoven/BSC5P-JSON-XYZ/README.md

 In this case, we have multiple spectral types bundled together with no delimiter (such as `+`).
-There are currently no plans to adjust the interpreter to handle this because previous attempts to do so actually caused some valid edge cases to come out wrong.
+There are currently no plans to adjust the interpreter to handle this because previous attempts to do so actually caused some valid unrelated edge cases to come out wrong.
 These delimit-less classifications might however be adjusted ad-hoc in future via the `amendmentFactory` mechanism.

 #### Other known edge cases
 This catalog uses SIMBAD's spectral info because it's written more reasonably